 Welcome to the STRENCO eLearning Hub

-Working in International Communities of Practice, involving students, academics, practitioners and service users from Belgium, England, Finland, Greece and Ireland, all the materials were co-produced for three Intensive Programmes, embracing five main themes.
+All the materials were co-produced within International Communities of Practice (involving students, academics, practitioners and service users from Belgium, England, Finland, Greece and Ireland) and they include five main themes:

 - Co-production and collaborative working in mental health

-- eMental Health and Gamification in mental health
+- Technology, eMental Health and Gamification in mental health

 - Co-produced Mental Health Promotion